DonSqualo/naext-one-logseq/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/DonSqualo/naext-one-logseq/total)

-An experimental plug that adds weights to the the Random Walk plugin
+An experimental plugin that adds weights to the the Random Walk plugin.
+Not functional yet.

 ### Features